vasylsidnenko/swift-ai-api/README.md

 - Token usage tracking (if provided by the agent)
 - Processing time measurement (if provided by the agent)

+## Gemini Agent Logging & Strict Validation

+- GeminiAgent logs Python version, Google GenerativeAI version, model name, and request type (generate/validate/quiz) at the start of each operation.
+This logging is consistent with Claude and OpenAI agents for easy debugging and transparency.
+- Prompts for Gemini agent (generation, validation, quiz) now strictly enforce the expected JSON schema.
+For validation, the prompt includes a full example of the required JSON structure, ensuring Gemini always returns all required fields for `QuestionValidation`.
+This eliminates validation errors due to missing fields.
+- No extra debug logs (such as GenerativeModel instance dumps) are present in production.

 ## Architecture

 ### Model Context Protocol (MCP) - Inspired Implementation